 The YLI will not only equip participants with a nuanced understanding of the challenges and opportunities facing today’s Middle East and North Africa region, but will also provide a platform for networking and collaboration with leading experts in the policy analysis and policymaking fields.

 The programme is comprised of an online seminar series and a conference held in Cambridge.
-The seminar series will feature distinguished experts from academic, policy, and industry backgrounds, who – besides discussing alliances, bilateral and multilateral relations, expanding influence through economic means, and the emerging axis of security cooperation in the Middle East and North Africa – will steer immersive and constructive debates between participants about specific policy challenges and opportunities impacting the region.
+The seminar series will feature distinguished experts from academic, policy, and industry backgrounds, who – besides discussing alliances, bilateral and multilateral relations, economic and business ties, the emerging axis of security cooperation and women’s issues in the Middle East and North Africa – will steer immersive and constructive debates between participants about specific policy challenges and opportunities impacting the region.

 Participants will use the knowledge gathered throughout the seminar series to draft an original piece of policy analysis of c.
 2,500 words.